aws-samples/aws-streaming-generative-ai-application/README.md

 - Open your browser and access `https://localhost:8157/_dashboards`
 - Open the menu and click on *Dashboards Management* under *Management*, then click on *Saved Objects* and import *export.ndjson* which can be found in the `resources` folder.

-8. Download a subset of the the Amazon Review Data [here](https://jmcauley.ucsd.edu/data/amazon_v2/categoryFilesSmall/Movies_and_TV_5.json.gz).
-The category is `Movie and TV`.
+8. Download the review data [here]([https://jmcauley.ucsd.edu/data/amazon_v2/categoryFilesSmall/Movies_and_TV_5.json.gz](https://ai.stanford.edu/~amaas/data/sentiment/)).
+9. After the download is complete, extract the `.tar.gz` file to retrieve the folder named `aclImdb 3` or similar that contains the review data.

-9. Move the downloaded dataset called `Movies_and_TV_5.json.gz` inside the `data/` directory within the downloaded repository.
+10. Move the extracted folder inside the `data/` directory within the downloaded repository.

-10. Modify the `DATA_DIR` path in `producer/produce.py` as required.
+11. Modify the `DATA_DIR` path in `producer/produce.py` as required.
 Be sure to also adapt the `AWS_REGION` constant if you are deploying this in a region other than `us-east-1`.

-11. Install the required dependencies and start generating data:
+12. Install the required dependencies and start generating data:

 ```bash
 cd producer